-We are planning a huge van life road trip next year around the UK and Europe with our dog Lottie, so there was a lot we needed to learn about Europe Travel with a dog.
+We are currently travelling all around the UK and Europe with our dog Lottie, and before we set off on our trip there was a lot we needed to learn about taking a dog To France & Europe.

-Lottie has never left the UK before and this is the first time for us taking a pet abroad, so there was a lot for us to think about and learn, especially as we are going to be travelling for quite a long time (around a year).
+Lottie had never left the UK before and this was the first time for us to take a pet abroad, so there was a lot for us to think about and learn, especially as we were going to be travelling for quite a long time.

-We are planning to travel in a motorhome so the guidance in this post is all specific to that and relevant to motorhome travel, if you plan to travel in a different way then of course the guidance may be different and you will need to look into this.
+We travel with our dog in a motorhome so the guidance in this post is all specific to that and relevant to motorhome travel, if you plan to travel in a different way then of course the guidance may be different, and you will need to do your research and look into this.

 Europe Travel with a dog – Requirements